robcarver17/pysystemtrade/docs/userguide.md

 ## Table of standard system.data and system.stage methods

-The tables in this section list all the methods that can be used to get data out of a system and its 'child' stages.
+The tables in this section list all the public methods that can be used to get data out of a system and its 'child' stages.
 You can also use the methods() method:

 ```python